 Ski Cooper

 Cooper is in the same mountain neighborhood as Vail, Breckenridge, and Beaver Creek, so you can expect good snow conditions at a bargain.
-Lift ticket prices are significantly less than other Colorado ski resorts, at $110 for a full-price ticket on Saturdays and holidays.
-Discounted rates are $45 Mondays through Thursdays, and $95 on Fridays and Sundays.
+Lift ticket prices are significantly lower than other Colorado ski resorts, at $110 for a full-price ticket on Saturdays and holidays.
+Discounted rates are $45 on Mondays through Thursdays and $95 on Fridays and Sundays.

 What’s more, Cooper’s ski pass is a unique option because it offers free ski days at a number of partner ski resorts throughout North America.
 Cooper, in operation since 1942, is a friendly resort with good facilities and great snow, featuring 5 lifts serving 64 trails spread out across 480 acres.
 The small town of Leadville has reasonably priced lodging and dining.